Framework

 didactic skills - - has basic didactic skills has full didactic skills can teach teachers

-further education - -
+further education - - takes refresher courses - -

-can acquire translation tasks and write paratexts
+professional skills - can meet deadlines can organize their own work can acquire translation tasks and write paratexts -

 7. Evaluative